graphcore/examples/applications/tensorflow/dynamic_sparsity/language_modelling/README.md

 The example uses wikitext-103 but any dataset that can be prepared with GPT2's custom BPE tokeniser could conceivably be used instead.
 In order to prepare wikitext-103 data follow the instructions in `applications/tensorflow/dynamic_sparsity/dataset_encoder/README.md`.
 The example command below uses
 `--sequence-length=256` so make sure you set that option when you run `dataset_encoder/encode_dataset.py`.

-You will also need the `--dataset-dir` you choose for the encoder output in the steps below.
+You will need to set the `--data-dir` option in the steps below to the path specified during the generation of the encoded data.
+(Will be of the form: `<dataset-dir>/<dataset-name>-gpt2/`.)

 ### Train the Model: